vassper/Django-3-REST-skeleton/README.md

-# Django3-skeleton
-Django 3 skeleton
+# Django 3 + DRF skeleton for fast start new project.